SangerHpag/smis/README.md

 The results will be in smis/example/smis\_test/spinner\_scaffolds.fasta and can be compared with the in-house generated scaffolds in smis/ecoli\_data/spinner\_scaffolds.fasta .

-The the default parameters (24 threads) the test takes about 4 minutes.
+With the default parameters (24 threads) the test takes about 4 minutes.

 ### Run
 #### Setup